marianogappa/ostinato/README.md

 ## Short term TODO

-- Parse -> Convert notation button
 - Convert notation functionality with all notation variants available
-- Parse -> Play should play with black pieces rotating the board when playing after a white move
-- Investigate rare case where it's possible that Capture + Promote was not a valid move
 - Round of AI refinement iterations up to the point that a 2 ply AI can beat me (~1100 ELO)
 - UI/UX review with a UI/UX senior
 - Add GA